-For an introduction to triangular chart patterns you can check my other post.
-You can also download our free Metatrader triangle indicator which finds and labels triangle and wedge patterns on the chart for you.
+The accompanying post gives an introduction to triangular chart patterns.
+To try this method out you can download our free Metatrader triangle indicator which finds and labels triangle and wedge patterns on the chart.

 Triangular Bullish Breakout Patterns